bjhartin/myvideobuzz/README.md

 This project is a fork of https://github.com/jesstech/Roku-YouTube.
 Updates include API change fixes, the addition of new features, and the removal of OAuth settings.

+**Note: Versions up to and including 1.7.4 will not work (that well) with YouTube as of 7 May 2015.**

 Installation
 ============